daih-univr/aiucd2025/_pages/en-gb/informations-for-authors.md

 When saving or exporting the document to PDF, please ensure that you enable the options to generate an accessible PDF in your word processing software (e.g., [Microsoft Word](https://support.microsoft.com/en-us/office/create-accessible-pdfs-064625e0-56ea-4e16-ad71-3aa33bb4b7ed), [LibreOffice](https://wiki.documentfoundation.org/Accessibility/Creating_Accessible_LibreOffice_Files)).

 For any questions or clarifications regarding the use of the template, please contact the [Proceedings Chair](https://www.dlls.univr.it/?ent=persona&id=21234) of the conference.

+## Important aspects to consider before submitting the PDF proposal

+* **Template Compliance**: Proposals that do not follow the above template will be rejected without review.
+* **Formatting**: Follow all formatting styles for each section, ensuring that spaces and line breaks match the template.
+* **Second Title**: Ensure the inclusion of the second title corresponding to the abstract in the second language (structure: title in italics, followed by the abstract on a new line, and then the keywords on another new line).
+* **Paragraph Alignment**: All paragraphs must be left-aligned (do not use full justification).
+* **References**: Provide complete details for each reference in the References section.
+Do not use shortcuts (e.g., dashes) to avoid repeating the names of authors cited multiple times.
+* **Length**: The proposal’s length must not exceed 5 pages (excluding references).
+Content beyond page 5 should only include bibliographic references.
+* **Double-Blind Review**: The review process is double-blinded.
+Do not include the authors’ names under the title or any identifying information (e.g., in acknowledgments or other sections).
+Authors' details will be added later on in the camere ready version, in case of acceptance.